mhusseinsh/CarND-PID-Control-Project/README.md

 ## Prerequisites

-This project involves the Term2 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).
+This project involves the Term2 Simulator which contains the Path Planning Project from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).

 To run the simulator on Mac/Linux, first make the binary file executable with the following command:
 ```shell